rescript-react-native/webview/README.md

 Note that it may not be possible to inject JS into iframes in this stage of the page lifecycle, therefore exercise caution when setting to `false`.

+### `javaScriptCanOpenWindowsAutomatically: bool`

+A Boolean value indicating whether JavaScript can open windows without user interaction.
+The default value is `false`.

 #### `javaScriptEnabled: bool`

 _Android only_